sauln/loan_calculator/README.md

 This project is a small loan calculator that will compute the optimal payback scenario given user defined loans and chosen strategy.

-This will be the first larger project I undertake in Scala and is entirely a learning experience.

 ##Parts: